babelouest/glewlwyd/docs/INSTALL.md

 When you run Glewlwyd in test mode, the Glewlwyd instance uses the mdules mock for client and user backend.
 These backends come with built-in users and clients.
 The instance also comes with preconfigured OAuth2 and OIDC plugins installed.

+- The external url for this instance is: `http://localhost:4593`

 #### Mock users list

 All users use the password `password`.
 The password is common for all users, which means that if you change the password for a user, the change will apply for all users.